 I tell stories, sell products and experiences, explain things, report news, write bios and case studies, and create link labels and other micro-content.
 Always before plunging into writing, I make sure I know who my audience is, the main things the page has to say and its key words for search engine optimization.
 I’m a stickler for editorial style guides–I like saving clients’ time and money.
 No matter what, I keep my writing clear and simple and sounding like one side of a friendly, honest conversation.
 And I always make sure it’s tastily baited for search engines and visually structured for the Web’s zippy, clicky readers.
 Check out my web copywriting checklist.

 I’ll help you figure out who you’re really talking to, what you want to say to them and how you want to say it.
 I’ll then dig into the content you already have – copy, images, video, audio, whatever – and tell you what I think you should keep, revise or trash and what we might create together to grow your brand and get results.
 I’ll also help you create that content and set up a process for maintaining and improving it after your site goes live.
 My main goal: helping you bring more qualified, target users to your site.
 Here’s more about my content strategy process.

 Content marketing and content strategy skills overlap in several key areas (researching target audiences, clarifying tone of voice, identifying distribution channels, setting up editorial calendars, etc.), but I see it mainly as developing content for inbound marketing–content strategically distributed anywhere on the Internet that grows your brand, builds relationships with your customers, and brings them to your website or landing page–making sure your site gets found.
-Here are a success story and blog post I wrote for different clients.

 Web information architecture & usability